ee07kkr/superSimpleStocks/README.md

 8. Expected timestamps for the trades is in the format YYYY-mm-dd HH:MM:SS.

 Platform:
 This code has been written to be run on a Linux platform with python 3.6.4 installed.
-All files should be place in the same directory and the the main module to run is ssstock_main.py
+All files should be place in the same directory/folder and the the main module to run is ssstock_main.py

 What to Expect:
 The code systematically provides various options from stock_analysis to data_entry to index calculation, based of the assumptions specified above.
 However, one can avoid going through the options and call specific functions from the command line/console to investigate/test a particular functionality.